odf/ceci-core/README.md

     I am go block 1
     I am go block 2

-Two go blocks are created by calling the `go()` function with a generator argument created with the `function*` keyword.
+Two go blocks are created by calling the `go()` function with a generator argument (using the `function*` keyword).
 The blocks run after the main program is finished.
 Whenever an expression preceded by `yield` is encountered, the current go block pauses after evaluating the expression, so that the other one can run.

-This gives us concurrency, but what about asynchronous computations?
+This gives us concurrency, but what about asynchronous computation?
 Let's simulate one by writing a simple function that delivers a value after a delay:

 ```javascript
 var cc = require('ceci-core');